lorenzofavaro/machine-learning/README.md

 ## Setup
 - Clone repository
 - Create a virtual environment and activate it
-- Install all the required libraries (you find the `requirements.txt` for each section) through `pip install -r requirements.txt`
+- Install all the required libraries through `pip install -r requirements.txt`
 - Open and launch any notebook

 ## Contributing